-There were as many as 80 simple churches built on Chile's high-altitude Altiplano plateau.
-These "Churches of the Altiplano" were built by Spanish missionaries seeking to convert the local people of the area.
+As many as 80 simple churches were built on Chile's high-altitude Altiplano plateau.
+These "Churches of the Altiplano" were built by Spanish missionaries seeking to convert the area's local people.
 Today, some 50 small adobe churches survive in the settlements along this passage.

 Churches of the Altiplano

-During colonization by the Spanish, the Tarapaca region was the setting of a rather complex cuitural process, involving the contribution of the Quechua, Tiahuanaco, Inca and Aymara people that resulted in a sort of ethnic and cultural melting pot.
+During colonization by the Spanish, today's Tarapaca region of northern Chile was the setting of a rather complex cultural process involving the contribution of the Quechua, Tiahuanaco, Inca, and Aymara indigenous ethnic groups resulting in an ethnic and cultural melting pot.

-Colonization by the Spanish initiated an influx of settlement that would intensify during the period of prosperity brought about by the silver mines in Peru, especially Potosi, that was discovered in 1545.
+Colonization by the Spanish initiated an influx of settlement that would intensify during the prosperity brought about by the silver mines in Peru, especially Potosí, which was discovered in 1545.

-Ore was transported through this arid region in order to be shipped from the port of Arica.
-In addition, mercury for the mining operations were brought inland from the area as well as food, cattle and agricultural products.
+Ore was transported through this arid region to be shipped from the port of Arica.
+In addition, mercury for the mining operations was brought inland from the area as well as food, cattle and agricultural products.

 Between 1570 and the middle of the seventeenth century, the port of Arica was the main commercial shipping port for mercury and silver to and from Potosí.
 The dozens of villages along the route between the interior and the coast thrived due to the development of this economic corridor.

-The Spanish were somewhat successful in their attempts to convert the natives but the Andean people continued to practice parts of their own faiths, melding them with Catholicism, as can be seen in these churches.
+The Spanish were somewhat successful in their attempts to convert the natives, but the Andean people continued to practice parts of their faiths, melding them with Catholicism, as seen in these churches.

-The missionaries planted the churches of the Altiplano at the edge of pre-existing small villages, in order to prevent the altering of the existing village layout.
+The missionaries planted the churches of the Altiplano at the edge of pre-existing small villages to prevent altering the existing village layout.

 The churches are similar in shape and were built following the same rudimentary construction technique.
-Based on stone and adobe, mud and wild straw (coiron) and the peculiar local wood, these churches of the Altiplano show some differences arising from the geographic, productive and social characteristics of each place.
+However, based on stone and adobe, mud and wild straw (coiron) and the peculiar local wood, these churches of the Altiplano show differences arising from each place's geographic, productive, and social characteristics.

-On the outside, the ornamentation is concentrated on the facades, resulting in fine craftsmanship in stone, sometimes incorporating columns and often include Baroque motifs such as volutes, flowers, fruits, human figures, etc.
+On the outside, the ornamentation is concentrated on the facades, resulting in fine craftsmanship in stone, sometimes incorporating columns and often including Baroque motifs such as volutes, flowers, fruits, human figures, etc.

 On the inside, altars and retables are the outstanding elements.
 They are of adobe, carved stone or wood, very colorful and baroque in style.
-These churches of the Altiplano house images from the Quito and Cuzco schools as well as from workshops from Lima, Potosí or Chiloé.
+These churches of the Altiplano house images from the Quito and Cuzco schools and workshops from Lima, Potosí, or Chiloé.

-Most of these churches have a single nave and are usually small in size in order to be accommodating to the villagers.
-On rare occasions there are lateral chapels.
-In some churches, the walls have been reinforced with strong buttresses.
+Most of these churches have a single nave and are usually small in size to accommodate the villagers.
+On rare occasions, there are lateral chapels.
+In some churches, the walls have been reinforced with solid buttresses.

-For special festivities attracting a larger number of the faithful, the atrium was usually an outdoor space delimited by a low wall, inside of which are are platforms for placing the Holy Sacrament or figures of saints during processions.
+For special festivities, attracting a more significant number of the faithful, the atrium was usually an outdoor space delimited by a low wall.
+Inside are platforms for placing the Holy Sacrament or figures of saints during processions.

 These "Churches of the Altiplano" are notable for displaying a convergence of indigenous and Spanish influences in architecture and art, which, when used today to describe art and architecture from this region and period, is often referred to as Andean Baroque.